 - Postgraduate Fellowships (typically 12 months with possible extensions)

-Opportunities are open to applicants who are currently pursuing or have completed a Bachelor’s, Master’s, or Doctoral degree.
+Specific eligibility requirements will vary by opportunity.
+Please review the opportunity to determine your eligibility.
 Visit current opportunities to learn more about what is available, including for eligibility and specific application requirements.

 Why should I apply?

 In addition to the individualized research opportunities provided in each internship or fellowship, you will join a team of more than 100 employees that include physicists, chemists, engineers and mathematicians who are leaders in explosives detection and mitigation.
 You will also have access to a unique 12-acre secure campus specialized for explosive storage and handling areas and a multi-laboratory infrastructure designed for applied research, testing, and evaluation.